kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

                    +-- pred-masks-original       [contains the binary training dataset] +-- experiments_dataset   [this is the binary training dataset]
        ```
-       The training images created in this way used for Table III in the report are here: [Unet-Plus](https://polybox.ethz.ch/index.php/s/QFrOwuiYLnAwmhb), [GCDCNN-Plus](https://polybox.ethz.ch/index.php/s/JI1UobMe9A5IrCw)
 2. Adjust the path to the dataset folder by adjusting the parameter `data_collection.folder` in the configuration file.
    The parameter `data_collection.folder` should link to the folder that contains the folders with names as specified
    with the parameter `data_collection.collection_names`.
 For example: